-- October 2018: Draft interim management plan completed - November 2018-January 2019: 2nd round of community consultations - March 2019: Update to NWMB with final draft of interim plan - June 2019: Final interim management plan completed and ready for review/approval by NWMB and tabling in parliament
+- February 2019: Draft interim management plan to be completed - March-April 2019: 2nd round of community consultations - March 2019: Update to NWMB with final draft of interim plan - June 2019: Final interim management plan completed and ready for review/approval by NWMB and forwarding to the Minister for signing

-This is the first information update for the Tallurutiup Imanga National Marine Conservation Area.
+This is the second information update for the Tallurutiup Imanga National Marine Conservation Area.
 Parks Canada, QIA and the GN will update the NWMB as the development of the interim management plan progresses.